 Move Your Body, Grow Your Brain: The Mind-Blowing Science of Exercise and Neuron Growth

-I’ve always been a bit of a science nerd (hello, have you seen my post about the moon rusting?!).
+I’ve always been a bit of a science nerd (hello, have you seen my post about the moon rusting? or anything else I’ve written).

-I mean, who doesn’t love a good “holy cow, really?” moment when you stumble across a study that totally flips your perspective?
+I mean, who doesn’t love a good “holy cow, really?” moment when you stumble across a study that totally flips your perspective of the world on its head?
 Well, I had one of those moments the other day while scrolling through Instagram (yes, I know, not exactly the hub of academic research, but hear me out).

 I came across a post from thefarmacyreal that stopped me in my tracks: “New study finds exercising for 30 minutes a day increases neuron growth by 400%.”